BASHing-thru-challenges/HSCTF-2021-Writeups/web/digits-of-pi-2/README.md

 This [spreadsheet](https://docs.google.com/spreadsheets/d/1NX9nUMrpaxGqChQ7ROzITDtlxaz5McSsN5BMs-o5k-M/edit) is Secure™

 ## Solution:
-In this challenge instead of the sheet being on the same Google Sheet, it is imported using the IMPORTRANGE function.
+In this challenge instead of the secret sheet being on the same Google Sheet, it is imported using the IMPORTRANGE function.

 ![alt text](formula.png "Formula")